 Type 69 / WZ-121 Main Battle Tank

-Type 69 tanks are employed in countries in Asia, Africa and the Middle East.
-It was been used in combat by both sides during the 1980's Iran-Iraq war.
-It has been used by the Iraqi Army in the 1991 Gulf War and reportedly used by the Sri Lankan Army during their fight against the Tamil Tigers.
-In the Sri Lankan case these might have been confused with an influx of Chinese arms along with the acquisition of ex-Czechoslovakian T-55 tanks.
+Type 69 tanks were employed in countries in Asia, Africa and the Middle East.
+It was used in combat by both sides during the 1980's Iran-Iraq war.
+It had also been used by the Iraqi Army in the 1991 Gulf War and reportedly used by the Sri Lankan Army during their fight against the Tamil Tigers.
+In the Sri Lankan case these might have been confused with an influx of Chinese arms along with the acquisition of modernized ex-Czechoslovakian T-55 tanks.
 The Type 69 was, however, a broad export success and on some export versions other secondary weapons had been substituted for the Chinese weapons.
 Thai Army Type 69-IIs for instance used the 12.7mm Browning M2 machine gun in place of the Chinese Type 54.

-The PLA's inventory of Type 69/79's according to The Military Balance, has experienced a dramatic degree of fluctuation in recent years.
-In 2000 the number of Type 69/79s peaked at around 1,200 tanks.
+The PLA's inventory of Type 69 and 79 tanks, according to The Military Balance, experienced a dramatic degree of fluctuation.
+In 2000, the number of these tanks peaked at around 1,200 tanks.
 The January-May 2001 edition of Jane's Sentinel Security Assessment: China and Northeast Asia issue put this number much lower, at around 300.
-It was possible that IISS was counting both active and inactive vehicles, though this might not be the explanation as IISS did not sufficiently explain their figures.
-By 2002 that number had declined to around 150 Type 69s and 500 Type 79s.
+It was possible that IISS was counting both active and inactive vehicles.
+By 2002, IISS' number had declined to around 150 Type 69s and 500 Type 79s.
 Further reductions by 2003 brought the number of Type 79s down to 300 tanks with no Type 69s remaining in service.
-At this rate, this type of main battle tank was should be phased out by 2005.
-However, IISS reported that 300 tanks were still in inventory as of 2008.
+At this rate, this type of main battle tank was expected to be phased out by 2005.
+However, IISS reported that 300 tanks were still in inventory as of 2013.

 |Join the GlobalSecurity.org mailing list|